 - Entry cost: The entry cost sums up the cost from scratch to start an equivalent business; it helps the buyer weigh the pros and cons of the M&A terms.

 - Precedent analysis: Comparable to the cost valuation method, this gauges the precedent price paid in similar M&A deals.
+This can be important for establishing a baseline comparison.

-How to Prepare for M&As
+How to Prepare for an M&A Valuation

 Given the breadth of information looked at in M&A valuation methods, you may be wondering how to prepare for M&As and the hefty due diligence required to support the valuation.